altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 ~The walls jutted out in strange directions from the crash~ ~They reminding her of the sliding mechanism for a drawer~ ~Only much more jagged~
-~The red lights shown in here too - dimmer than the main passage~ ~It was unable to light the dark hole in front of her~ ~As she grew closer she saw the opening was a narrow spot~ ~One she just barely fit though~
+~The red lights shown in here too - dimmer than the main passage.
+Fading into a dark hole in front of her~
+~As she grew closer she saw the opening was a narrow spot~ ~One she just barely fit though~
 ~Beyond was a short circular room the shape of a coin~ *She tumbled out, hunching over doing a sort of crab walk to continue on* ~She heard rustling behind her~
 *Turning, she found nothing*
-~To her left was a squeak, she found it - a small rodent~ 'How was she going to get it out?'
+~To her right was a squeak, she found it - a small rodent~ 'How was she going to get it out?'
-~It sat on its hind legs and was a cross between a squirrel and a beaver~ ~Grey in color with extremely large eyes wider than she had ever seen~ ~Those eyes looked at her, reflected her in them~
+~It sat on its hind legs and was a cross between a squirrel and a beaver~ ~Grey in color with extremely large eyes, wider than she had ever seen~ ~Those eyes looked at her, reflected her in them~
 *And it scampered off, to the side of the room*
 ~There were only two exits~